noncom/sx-tubes-manual/README_v0.0.1.md

 <params>
 ```

-Note: All lines take in parameters.
+All lines take in parameters.

 Currently implemented parameters:

 - `ddm:<t|f>` -- Enables or disables Dynamic Device Modification.
-When this setting is on, some devices can be added, removed
+When that setting is on some devices can be added, removed
-and modified on-spot, without turning the Grid off or re-scanning it.
+and modified without turning the Grid off or re-scanning it.

 ------------------------------------------------------------------------------------------------------------------------

 ## Sender Device

-Sends items into the Grid.
+Senders are Grid Elements that are responsible for sending items into the Grid.

-Structure:
+The central block of a Sender tube device is the Sender Piston, which is just a normal __Minecraft Sticky Piston__.
+It is recognized

-1. Is a __Minecraft Sticky Piston__
+as a tube Sender device if it is:
-2. Connected to a Grid by a Glass Tube
+1. Connected to a Grid by a Glass Tube
-3. Has an inventory block in front of it, for example a Chest.
+2. Has an inventory block in front of it, for example a Chest.
-4. Has a Control Sign on it that describes and configures the device.
+3. Has a Control Sign on it that describes and configures the device.

 If Dynamic Device Modification is on, Sender Device can be reconfigured in a working Grid.
 Just destroy the Control Sign and re-program it.